Mayank-S05/P-Agri/README.md

 <li>    A portal for the farmers where they could send in their query to an agro expert and also contact them fo further details.</li>
 </ul>

+Our proposed solution if implemented at the soil health centers which have been set up by the government, could help all the farmers to use minimum fertilizers, so as to maintain the soil health and also would provide them an opportunity to gain atmost revenue from the same piece of land.
+Thus it would be a win-win for all the parties involved.
+Our solution will be provided with the technologies such as Machine Learning and Image Processing.
+Machine Learning algorithm is used for prediction analysis i.e. to suggest the best crop and also the corresponding bio-fertilizer.
+Image Processing provides a technological base that could be used for further developmental projects in the field of automated drone or tractors as this generates a route through the field with the least number of turns.

 <h2><b>Implementation Scope:</b></h2><hr/>
 This could be implemented at the soil health center provided by the government.
 Thus, besides meansuring the nutritional values of the sample soil, now they would also provide details regarding the best crop.This would also mean that the product could reach every village in the country where farmers use the soil testing centers.<br>